-Purpose Time Access to information sources Typical information sources Importance of assumptions Type of assessment team First impact evaluation of the crisis. the first Very Limited: Movements are usually restricted and communications not always functioning.
-Relies on previous networking, coordination groups and official sources if any.
-Very High: Few things are confirmed, assumptions must be made based on previous experience Preferably a representative with experience in emergencies.
+Purpose Time Access to information sources Typical information sources Importance of assumptions Type of assessment team First impact evaluation of the crisis.
+Within the first 72 hours.
+Very Limited: Movements are usually restricted and communications not always functioning. and official sources Very high: Few things are confirmed, assumptions must be made based on previous experience Preferably a representative with experience in emergencies.